AdobeXD/plugin-samples/reference/scenegraph.md

 ### line.setStartEnd(startX, startY, endX, endY)
 Set the start and end points of the Line in local coordinate space.
 The values may be normalized by this setter, shifting the node's translation and counter-shifting the start/end points.
-So the start/end setters may return values different from the values you passed this setter, even though the line's visual bounds and appearance are the same.
+So the start/end getters may return values different from the values you passed this setter, even though the line's visual bounds and appearance are the same.

 **Kind**: instance method of [<code>Line</code>](#Line)